-My friends, I hope that this recipe for Buttered Rum Butter Cookies becomes a new Christmas holiday tradition for your family.
+My friends, I hope that this recipe for Buttered Rum Shortbread Cookies becomes a new Christmas holiday tradition for your family.
 Everyone will love them!

 Bon appétit and Happy Holidays!

-- 6 tablespoons (48 grams) tapioca flour/starch, such as Bob’s Red Mill®
+- 6 tablespoons (48 g) tapioca flour (also known as tapioca starch)

-- 1 cup (120 grams) confectioners’ sugar, lightly spooned into cup
+- 1 cup (120 g) confectioners’ sugar, lightly spooned into cup

 - 2 teaspoons (10 ml) heavy cream